This post may contain affiliate links, for more information see DISCLOSURES

 Your sticker design will be printed on a matte vinyl material, and the ink will appear glossy.

-For screen printed stickers there are special considerations to things like cut lines and bleed edges.
-Your print shop will likely give you guidelines on how to make sure your sticker is going to come out looking its best.
-They will also do some of the artwork formatting for you, for an additional cost, if you cant do it yourself.
+For screen-printed stickers, special considerations are given to things like cut lines and bleed edges.
+Your print shop will likely give you guidelines on how to ensure your sticker comes out looking its best.
+If you can’t do it yourself, they will also do some of the artwork formatting for you, for an additional cost.

-Keep in mind, this is semi-manual process using inks on a giant sticker sheet that is then cut down into single vinyl stickers.
+Keep in mind that this is a semi-manual process using inks on a giant sticker sheet that is then cut down into single vinyl stickers.
 If you have your art or words too close to the edges, they are likely to get cut off or look weird when the giant sheet of vinyl stickers is cut down to single sticker sizes.

-The benefit to this type of custom printed stickers is that they can be pretty cheap.
+The benefit of this type of custom-printed sticker is that they can be pretty cheap.
 My 8.5 inch by 2.75 inch black ink on white custom vinyl stickers cost me about $0.25 cents each to make.
-Considering I can sell these for $3-$5 dollars, thats a great profit margin.
-This doesnt account for shipping costs, which might bring them up to a whopping $0.30 each.
+Considering I can sell these for $3-$5 dollars, that’s a great profit margin.
+This doesn’t account for shipping costs, which might bring them up to a whopping $0.30 each.

 This is also a process that can take a bit of time.
 You could easily have a 3 to 4 week turnaround depending on how busy the print shop is.

-Full Color Digital Printing of Stickers with Sticker Mule
+Full Color Digital Printing of Stickers with REDACTED

-Im not exactly sure what the industrial process is with these mass-market full-color printers like Sticker Mule.
-In a way, I think its like Cricut on steroids.
+I’m not exactly sure what the industrial process is with these mass-market full-color printers like REDACTED.
+In a way, I think it’s like Cricut on steroids.

 These stickers are printed on durable vinyl with a laminated covering to protect them from scratches, rain, and uv coating to protect them from sunlight.

-Alright, so Sticker Mule has it going for them that they can print a pretty good product in full color.
-I dont think these stickers are as high quality as a silk-screened sticker, but, thats the way the cookie crumbles.
+Alright, so many modern full color sticker producers can print a pretty good product in full color.
+I don’t think these stickers are as high quality as a silk-screened sticker, but, that’s the way the cookie crumbles.

 Dummy Proof

 Why is this important?
 Well, for example, I talked about the amount of space needed to allow for cutting of the sticker.
-The StickerMule team will automatically format your item for you so that there is enough space around the edge to preserve your whole design.
+You’ll want to make sure there is enough space around the edge to preserve your whole design.

-Sticker Mule offers a ton of options on the number of stickers you want to make.
+Most vendors offers a ton of options on the number of stickers you want to make.
 You can order pretty small amounts and set any quantity you want.
 Unlike with my screen print shop, I definitely get increasing savings with the more stickers I order.
 If you are buying stickers to sell in large quantities, it can be affordable with decent margins.
-If you only want to make a few stickers to sell, youll want to see if the cost makes it worth it.
-But, if you just want to make some gifts or something for fun, its not too bad to pay $2-$4 a sticker.
+If you only want to make a few stickers to sell, you’ll want to see if the cost makes it worth it.
+But, if you just want to make some gifts or something for fun, it’s not too bad to pay $2-$4 a sticker.
 Make sure you play with quantities and compare.

 Quick Turn Around Time

-Once you settle on your design you can expect a product to be made and delivered within about a week.
+Once you settle on your design you can expect a product to be made and delivered within one to two weeks.
 Great if you need quick turn arounds and need stickers on short notice.

 Step 3: Sell Your Stickers!